 - Update of assessment with a focus on the 2.4ha per 1000 population accessibility standards that underpin the LDP; - Study to extend to lower tier settlements (the initial study only focused on those higher tier settlements); - Training for officers in use of the software to help identify need for new/increased provision amongst other issues.

 Target achieved in this AMR period.

-Future steps to be taken (if necessary): Continue to monitor and report in future AMR.
+Continue to monitor and report in future AMR.

 Finalise review of updated Green Space Study.